surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 Based on requirement multiple reports are added to layout selected.

-- To add reports to layout select the layout header and click on report name that you would like add,
+**1.** To add reports to layout select the layout header and click on report name that you would like add,

-- To add more report laypou
+**2.**  To add more report lay out to existing one click add for reports under Work space list.

 **4.**  Click  **Update Report**  to add reports to layout.
 You can add reports to layout in 2 ways.(refer image 4)